opendocsg/slw-judgments-backfill/2010_SGHC_373/report.md

  ... where parties have demonstrated that they intend to dispose of their dispute by reaching an amicable resolution agreeable to both parties, this compromise or settlement will be recognised and given effect to by the courts.

-41     The High Court decision in _Info-communications Development Authority of Singapore v Singapore Telecommunications Ltd_ [2002] 2 SLR(R) 136 was also endorsed by the Court of Appeal at [44], where it was noted that Lai Kew Chai J had cited _Foskett’s_ following observations:
+41     The High Court decision in _Info-communications Development Authority of Singapore v Singapore Telecommunications Ltd_ <span class="citation">[2002] 2 SLR(R) 136</span> was also endorsed by the Court of Appeal at [44], where it was noted that Lai Kew Chai J had cited _Foskett’s_ following observations:

  A compromise is little more than a species of contract.
 What distinguishes it from other contracts is the requirement of a dispute or differences between parties which are eventually settled.
 In Foskett, The Law and Practice of Compromise it is written (at p 5):